UK companies to trial four-day work week

-Louis Bloomsfield inspects the kegs of beer at his brewery in north London, eagerly awaiting June, when he will get an extra day off every week.
+Louis Bloomfield inspects the kegs at his brewery in north London, eagerly awaiting June, when he will get an extra day off every week.

 The 36-year-old brewer plans to use the time to get involved in charity work, start a long-overdue course in particle physics, and spend more time with family.